-The KTD2061/58/59/60 are fully programmable current regulators for up to 12 RGB LED modules (36 LEDs total).
-The devices are ideally powered from a supply rail in the 3V to 5V nominal range.
-Three 4-wire buses are multiplexed to reduce the pin-count and PCB traces to the LEDs.
+The KTD2064 is a fully programmable current regulator for up to 8 RGB LED modules (24 LEDs total).
+The device is ideally powered from a supply rail in the 3V to 5V nominal range.
+Two 4-wire buses are multiplexed to reduce the pin-count and PCB traces to the LEDs.

 The I2C control interface is used to set the LED color palette and then dynamically select the on/off status and color of each RGB module.
-For applications requiring more RGBs on one I2C bus, the KTD2061/58/59/60 have different slave addresses.
+For applications requiring more RGBs, see the KTD2061/58/59/60.

-36 independent fade-up/down engines are integrated for independent ramping of each LED's current during on/off, brightness, and color transitions without software burden.
+24 independent fade-up/down engines are integrated for independent ramping of each LED's current during on/off, brightness, and color transitions without software burden.
 The exponential current ramps provide visually pleasing fades with eight I2C programmable fade-rate settings.
-3072-step fade resolution ensures ultrasmooth visual effects.
+3072-step fade resolution ensures ultra-smooth visual effects.

-BrightExtendTM optionally reduces dropout when the input voltage is too low for the forward voltage of the enabling LEDs. battery-powered applications.
-Programmable CoolExtendTM prevents excessive heat by regulating die temperature when the input voltage. current settings, and/or ambient temperature are high.
+BrightExtendTM optionally reduces dropout when the input voltage is too low for the forward voltage of the LEDs, enabling battery-powered applications.
+Programmable CoolExtendTM prevents excessive heat by regulating die temperature when the input voltage, current settings, and/or ambient temperature are high.